-Overall, fund experience was more favorable than assumed during the year ending June 30, 2015, producing an experience gain of approximately \$6.2 million.
-This gain is attributable to higher than assumed investment returns on the funding value of assets (from the recognition of past asset gains), and lower than assumed active member pay increases.
+Overall, fund experience was less favorable than assumed during the year ending June 30, 2016, producing an experience loss of approximately \$0.8 million.
+Of this, \$0.7 million was attributable to lower than assumed investment returns.

-The market rate of return was 2.28% this year, which was significantly lower than the assumed rate of 8.0%.
+The market rate of return was (3.09)% this year, which was significantly lower than the assumed rate of 8.00%.
 The valuation process employs a smoothing mechanism which recognizes investment gains and losses over a 5-year period.
 Essentially, 20% of this year's loss is recognized in this year's funding value of assets.
-The recognized portion of gains and losses from the prior 4 years was then combined with the recognized portion of the loss from this year (see page A-3) resulting in a rate of return on the System's funding value of assets of 13.02%.
-Recognition of investment gains and losses from current and prior years should put downward pressure on contribution rates in the next few years absent future investment losses.
+The recognized portion of gains and losses from the prior 4 years was then combined with the recognized portion of the loss from this year (see page B-15) resulting in a rate of return on the System's funding value of assets of 7.38%.
+Recognition of investment gains and losses from current and prior years should put upward pressure on contribution rates in the next few years absent future investment gains.
 Actual investment performance during these years will contribute to the recognition of investment gains and losses over the next few years as well.